Trusted Aggravated Assault Lawyers

 Although each type of assault and battery charge has varying degrees of severity, each deserves an equally strong defense, as each has the potential to wreak havoc on the offender’s life.
 If you have been accused of assaulting someone in any way, be sure to get in touch with Conoscienti & Ledbetter immediately.

-Assault is considered a violent crime, though each state has different ways to define it.
+Assault is considered a violent crime, though each state defines it differently.
 Here are the main ways assault cases are defined:

 Assault as Physical Harm (Serious Bodily Injury)

-Some states’ definition of it is the intentional use of violence or force against another person (the alleged victim), such as by using an object to strike them or by punching them.
+Some states define it as the intentional use of violence or force against another person (the alleged victim), such as by using an object to strike or punch them.
 Some states consider assault and battery to be one crime.

 Assault as the Attempt at Physically Touching